tox-dev/tox/doc/config.rst

 .. note::

-    Configuring :confval:`basepython` for environments using default factors will result in a warning.
-Configure :confval:`ignore_basepython_conflict` if you wish to explicitly ignore these conflicts, allowing you to define a global :confval:`basepython` for all environments *except* those with default factors.
+    Configuring :conf:`basepython` for environments using default factors will result in a warning.
+Configure :conf:`ignore_basepython_conflict` if you wish to explicitly ignore these conflicts, allowing you to define a global :conf:`basepython` for all environments *except* those with default factors.

 Complex factor conditions